cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 It can be used by developers who are building GenAI agentic applications that would benefit from insertion of basic linting of Terraform code.

-The **Terraform Code Analyzer AI Agent** offers value to agentic application developers by saving the effort of writing code to run standard terraform linters, providing an out-of-the-box solution that can be easily inserted into agentic applications using the agntcy approach.
+The **Terraform Code Analyzer AI Agent** offers value to agentic application developers by saving the effort of writing code to run standard terraform linters, providing an out-of-the-box solution that can be easily inserted into agentic applications via its supported APIs.

 ## **📌 About the Project**